Mississippi 8 Conference: Hockey

 The North Wright County co-op that includes Monticello has reached the girls state tournament twice in 2011 and 2013.
-The Wright County co-op consisting of all the school in the current Buffalo and North Wright County co-ops made the state tournament in 2005.
+The Wright County co-op, consisting of all the schools in the current Buffalo and North Wright County co-ops, made the state tournament in 2005.
 Chisago Lakes has also made the girls state tournament three times, once in 2004 as part of a co-op with Pine City and in 2010 and 2012.